joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2023/05/22/books/booksupdate/guess-this-author.html?searchResultPosition=1

 **Do-or-Die Talks Reach Deal to Keep Colorado River From Going Dry, for Now**\
-`The temporary agreement on cuts, aided by a wet winter and $1.2 billion in federal payments, only lasts until 2026.`\
+`The agreement on cuts, aided by a wet winter and $1.2 billion in federal payments, lasts until the end of 2026.`\
 https://nytimes.com/2023/05/22/climate/colorado-river-deal.html?searchResultPosition=2

 **5 Things to Know About Tim Scott**\